Reading Challenges for PreK-6th graders!

-Flamingo fun at the Grand Ledge Area District Library!
-Read great books, adopt a flamingo for your home or yard and earn “mystery eggs” containing fun accessories for your flamingo to wear.
-Complete your challenge to earn a free book from our Challenge Shelves and a Baby Plush Flamingo too!
+Dive into dino fun at the Grand Ledge Area District Library!
+Read great books, adopt a dinosaur for your home or yard, and earn “mystery egg” prizes for you and your dino!

 How does it work?

-1. Visit us at GLADL and pick up a Reading Challenge brochure for your Kindergartener – 4th grader.
+- Visit us at GLADL and pick up a Reading Challenge brochure and Dino Bookmark for your Kindergartener through 6th grader.

 What if I can’t get out to the library?